NatiDevHQ/quiz-App/README.md

 How to Use

-1. Visit the live site
+1. Visit the live site:https://eng-natole.github.io/quiz-App/

 2. Click on "Start Quiz"